shubham-vandara/study-sync/README.md

-# StudySync
+# Study Sync

-StudySync is a static, responsive single-page web design project built using HTML and CSS.
+Study Sync is a static, responsive single-page web design project built using HTML and CSS.
 It features various sections.

 ## Features